Mike McCready: Personal life

 McCready and his wife Ashley O'Connor are the parents of three children.
 The couple lived in Seattle, Washington as of 2005.

 McCready suffers from Crohn's disease, which he was diagnosed with at the age of 21, and has worked to bring awareness of the disease.
 He endorsed President Barack Obama specifically for his health care program, the Patient Protection and Affordable Care Act which mandated health insurance be available to those with pre-existing conditions.
 In 2012, McCready made "Life is a Pre-existing Condition," a video about the importance of nationalized healthcare.
 McCready performs an annual concert to benefit the Northwest chapter of the Crohn's and Colitis Foundation of America, and has played at the event in a UFO tribute band called Flight to Mars as well as a reunited Shadow line-up.

 McCready's favorite literary author is John Steinbeck and his favorite book of all time is The Grapes of Wrath.

-McCready is also an avid sports fan and a lifelong supporter of Seattle Seahawks, Seattle Mariners and Seattle Sounders FC.
+McCready is a lifelong supporter of Seattle Seahawks, Seattle Mariners and Seattle Sounders FC.

 Substance abuse

-Like many others from the Seattle grunge scene, McCready has had two different bouts with substance abuse.
+McCready has had two different bouts with substance abuse.
 The first came during the production of Pearl Jam's 1994 album Vitalogy, when McCready was fighting drug and alcohol addiction:

 We had a lot of meetings where they would say, 'Hey Mike, you're getting way too fucked up.'
 But we're all really good friends and we love each other and I think they actually thought I was going to die, but they never took steps to kick me out of the band, which I can't believe because I fucked up so many times.
 I was drunk and making an ass out of myself and they were concerned about it. ...
 I'd clean up for a little while then I'd fall off the wagon, like addicts do. ...
 When everything blew up, everybody kind of lost their minds. ...
 I was clean for about a month ... well, semi-clean; I can't bullshit about that ... but I fell off the wagon after the Kurt Cobain thing.
 That fucked with everybody really hard.
 I mean, how do you get to that point of depression where suicide's the only way out?

 McCready's second bout came during the sessions for Pearl Jam's 2000 album Binaural:

 I was going through some personal problems.
 It was my own stuff I was dealing with.
 That was a tough time.
 I was out of it.
 That was due, at the time, I was taking prescription drugs.
 I got caught up in it, because of my pain.